chani01/Probe/README.md

 ---

-## 🛡️ Log in Release Builds
+## 🛡️ Logging in Release Builds

-For release builds, ensure logging is automatically disabled for performance and security:
+For release builds, logging should be disabled for performance and security.

-- **Debug Mode**: Logs are enabled for thorough testing.
+- **Debug builds**: Logging enabled.
-- **Release Mode**: Logs are suppressed for performance and security by setting `isLoggingEnabled` to `false`.
+- **Release builds**: Logging disabled by setting `isLoggingEnabled = false`.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## 🙌 Contributions

 Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest new features. 😊
+Feel free to open issues, submit pull requests, or suggest improvements.